Country Information

-An island nation in the West Indies, Antigua & Barbuda is made up of two major islands combined with a collection of smaller ones.
+An island nation in the West Indies, Antigua & Barbuda is made up of two major islands and several smaller ones.
 English is the official language, but Spanish is widely spoken.
-Tourism is the primary industry, but Antigua & Barbuda also is a well-known banking and financial services hub.
+Tourism is the primary industry.
+Antigua & Barbuda also is a well known banking and financial services hub.
 An investment-friendly economy combined with political and economic stability make Antigua & Barbuda an ideal location for expansion.

-Female employees receive between six and 13 weeks of paid maternity leave, as well as a maternity grant.
+Female employees receive between six and 13 weeks of paid maternity leave in Antigua & Barbuda, as well as a maternity grant.
 Employees on maternity leave will earn a percentage of their average weekly earnings.
 The maternity grant is a one-time payment for each child delivered.
 There is no statutory paternity leave.

-Employees receive up to 12 days of paid annual leave.
+Employees receive up to 12 days of paid annual leave in Antigua & Barbuda.
 Both the employer and employee must agree on the vacation date and vacations are paid in advance.

 • New Year’s Day